itaminul/React-TypeScript-Admission-management-system/README.md

-# React-TypeScript-Tourism-management-system
+# React-TypeScript-Admision-management-system

-Tourism Management System using React TypeScript and Ant Design
+Admission Management System using React TypeScript and Ant Design